ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'We augment our strategic design team with world-class associates and specialist partners.
-That means we can scale on demand, giving our clients the ability to do more, for less.'
+        text: 'We augment our core design team with world-class associates and specialist partners, so our clients always get the A-team so they can go further, faster.'
 card_one_heading: 'Opportunity Lab'
 card_two_heading: 'Product Launchpad'
 card_three_heading: 'Growth Mission'